Your ultimate guide to TikTok: the seconds-long streaming app

 3. Implementing TikTok into your Digital Strategy

-A major feature that TikTok offers is that there isn’t advertising or monetization methods within the app.
-By disabling advertising popups and monetization makes the users experience more enjoyable and comfortable.
+A major feature that TikTok offers is to not show advertising or monetization methods within the app.
+Disabling advertising popups and monetization makes the user experience more enjoyable and comfortable.
 This also allows businesses to gain larger benefits from the hashtag challenge.
-By showcasing products through the hashtag challenge gives companies valuable content and marketing ideas for free to post across other platforms.
-Therefore leaving authenticity to be the most respected marketing strategy.
+Showcasing products through a hashtag challenge gives companies valuable content and marketing ideas for free to post across other platforms.
+This kind of authenticity remains to be the most respected marketing strategy.